sharovatov/teamlead/articles/happiness.md

 - people are mostly irrational (even when they think they are rational)
 - teams are assembled to provide collective result (the design of a system has more importance than the individual performance of a developer)

 So if a developer sees that their individual performance will be somehow assessed (in a performance review let’s say), chances are that the developer will worry about their adequacy a lot.
+And as people are quite irrational, this poor developer will consider anything 1G